An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 or you could make the code offer the user options: to save again, or to continue without saving.

-If you attempt to embed Html in a string and then attempt to print it, you will see the string displayed literally - the Html tags
+If you embed Html code in a string and then attempt to print it, you will see the string displayed literally: the Html tags

-will not be recognised - this is for security reasons.
-However, it is possible to display formatted Html on the Display.
+will not be recognised.
+This is for security reasons.
+However, it is possible to display formatted Html in the Display.

 The following code:

-This Html forms another 'layer' of the Display.
+This Html forms another 'layer' in the IDE's Display pane.
 Any plain text that you print

 will be overlaid on top of this.

-You can programmatically clear just the Html display using the procedure clearHtml.
+You can clear just the Html layer in the display using the procedure clearHtml.

 For specifying style or other attributes within Html tags, the attribute values should be enclosed in single quotation marks ' as shown above.